17 Oct 2022

 Prebiotics and probiotics are both pretty big topics in the nutrition world.
 However, even though they sound similar, the two play different roles in your health.
 Unlike prebiotics which stimulate growth among pre-existing good bacteria, probiotics are foods containing live bacteria that provide health benefits when consumed, by boosting the number of ‘good’ bacteria in the gut.

 There are many foods that contain helpful bacteria.
-For example, fermented foods are a fantastic source because they contain bacteria that thrive on the naturally occurring sugars or fibers in food.
+For example, fermented foods are a fantastic source because they contain bacteria that thrive on the naturally occurring sugars or fibres in food.
 It’s important to note that fermented foods that undergo pasteurisation lose their benefits as the process kills the bacteria.
 Examples of fermented foods include kefir and kimchi.(4)

 However, there is limited evidence on the effectiveness of most fermented foods for gut health, with the majority of studies being of low quality.
 Kefir is the fermented food most commonly investigated, with evidence suggesting it may be beneficial.
 But, no human studies have been conducted on the impact of kimchi.